rajaganeshvishal/tess-exoplanet-transit-analysis/README.md

-# -tess-exoplanet-transit-analysis
+# tess-exoplanet-transit-analysis
 A project using python to detect exoplanet using the TESS data and characterize the signal using python libraries like numpy, matplotlib, lightkurve.
 # Project Overview
 This project shows the detection of an _exoplanet_ and analysis of _transit_ using photometric light curve data from the **TESS(Transiting Exoplanet Survey Satellite)** mission.

-Using Python and `lightcurve` package, the light curve of **HAT-P-7** was analysed to identify a dip in the stellar brightness caused by an orbiting planet in front of the host star.
+Using Python and `lightkurve` package, the light curve of **HAT-P-7** was analyzed to identify a dip in the stellar brightness caused by an orbiting planet in front of the host star.

 This project involves performing basic processing and analysis which includes:
 - Downloading TESS light curve data